The Pretani Tribes of Scotland: Society, Belief, and Ritual (~600 BCE - ~200 CE)

 Material Culture and Symbolism

 The material culture provides a tangible link to their social and spiritual lives.
-Metalwork served as a primary medium for sophisticated symbolic expression, with objects of immense skill and beauty (e.g., Deskford Carnyx, Stirling Torcs) functioning within an elite economy of gift-giving, status display, and ritual offering.
-The art style of this period is a regional variant of the European La Tène style, characterized by flowing, curvilinear designs, stylized animal forms, and complex abstract patterns.
+Metalwork served as a primary medium for sophisticated symbolic expression, with objects of immense skill and beauty (e.g. Deskford Carnyx, Stirling Torcs) functioning within an elite economy of gift-giving, status display, and ritual offering.
+The art style of this period is a regional variant of the European La Tène style, characterised by flowing, curvilinear designs, stylised animal forms, and complex abstract patterns.
 The unique massive bronze armlets of northeastern Scotland, made with Roman brass, demonstrate confident appropriation of external resources for local expression of power and identity.

-Animal symbolism was dominant in art, with bulls, stags, boars, eagles, and ravens representing powerful forces.
-The boar, in particular, as seen on the Deskford Carnyx and the later Dunadd carving, symbolized warrior strength and ferocity.
-The genesis of abstract, geometric symbolism (crescent and V-rod, double disc and Z-rod) that would define the Picts also appears in this period, serving as a sophisticated, non-literate symbolic system for conveying complex cosmological ideas.
+Animal symbolism was dominant in northern Iron Age art, with bulls, stags, boars, eagles, and ravens representing powerful forces.
+The boar, in particular, as seen on the Deskford Carnyx and the later Dunadd carving, symbolised warrior strength and ferocity.
+This animal imagery belongs directly in the Pretani and northern Iron Age discussion and should be treated separately from the later carved Pictish symbol-stone system.

 In addition to the crescent and V-rod and the double disc and Z-rod, other key abstract symbols include:

-The animal symbols are highly stylized and represent key figures from the natural and supernatural worlds:
+The animal symbols are highly stylised and represent key figures from the natural and supernatural worlds:

 Object symbols represent items of daily life and ritual, imbued with deeper meaning: